ferstl/eclipse-builder/README.md

 ### Prerequisites
  - A Bash shell version 4.0 or greater (Attention: Mac OSX still ships with version 3.2!)
- - A recent Eclipse distribution from http://download.eclipse.org containing the P2 Director application. **Important: P2 Director version 4.5 (Mars) or higher is required for Mac OSX builds!**
+ - A recent P2 director application like the [Buckminster](http://www.eclipse.org/buckminster/downloads.html)'s [headless director](http://www.eclipse.org/downloads/download.php?file=/tools/buckminster/products/director_latest.zip) or a standard Eclipse distribution from http://download.eclipse.org. **Important: P2 Director version 4.5 (Mars) or higher is required for Mac OSX builds!**
  - The `eclipse-builder.sh` script from https://github.com/ferstl/eclipse-builder
  - One or more configuration files describing the content of the Eclipse distribution to be built